 The Corporation's business strategies are based on leveraging an integrated platform of media assets.
-Its strategies include offering multiplatform advertising solutions, generating and distributing content across a spectrum of media properties and assets, launching and deploying additional value-added products and services, pursuing cross-promotional opportunities, enhancing its advanced wireline and wireless networks, expanding our network service offering in the rest of Canada, developing high quality and premium content, further integrating the operations of its subsidiaries, leveraging geographic clustering, and maximizing customer satisfaction across its business.
-The Corporation may not be able to implement these strategies successfully or realize their anticipated results fully or at all, and their implementation may be more costly or challenging than initially planned.
-In addition, its ability to successfully implement these strategies could be adversely affected by a number of factors beyond its control, including operating difficulties, increased dependence on third-party suppliers and service providers, increased ongoing operating costs, regulatory developments, general or local economic conditions, increased competition, technological changes, any restrictive measures put in place in order to contain an outbreak of a contagious disease or other adverse public health development, and other factors described in this section.
+Its strategies include offering multiplatform advertising solutions, generating and distributing content across a spectrum of media properties and assets, launching and deploying additional value-added products and services, pursuing cross-promotional opportunities, enhancing its advanced wireline and wireless networks, expanding into new geographies under appropriate conditions, developing high quality and premium content, further integrating the operations of its subsidiaries, leveraging geographic clustering, and maximizing customer satisfaction across its business.
+The Corporation may not be able to implement these strategies successfully or realize their anticipated results fully or at all, and their implementation may be costlier or more challenging than initially planned.
+In addition, its ability to successfully implement these strategies could be adversely affected by a number of factors beyond its control, including operating difficulties, increased dependence on third party suppliers and service providers, increased ongoing operating costs, regulatory developments, regulatory approvals, general or local economic conditions, increased competition, technological changes, any restrictive measures put in place in order to contain an outbreak of a contagious disease or other adverse public health development, and other factors described in this section.
 Any material failure to implement its strategies could have an adverse effect on its reputation, business, financial condition, prospects, and results of operations, as well as on its ability to meet its obligations, including its ability to service its indebtedness.